 Is your 401(k) plan a good deal or a rip-off?
 How do you know if you have a good 401(k) plan at work?
 What should you do if you don’t have a good plan?
 These are important questions.
 Not everyone has access to a great retirement plan with low costs, diversified investment options and a generous employer match.
 We will go through some questions you should ask when reviewing your retirement plan at work, and give you some ideas on what to do if you don’t like your options.

-Does your employer offer matching contributions?
+Does your 401(k) offer matching employer contributions?